Polish Air Defence Force

 The Polish Air Defence Force (Polish: Wojska Obrony Powietrznej Kraju (WOPK) for Troops for Air Defence of the Territory) - was one of the four branches of the Polish People's Army in the years 1962–1990, along with the Polish Land Forces, Polish Air Force and the Navy.

+History

 The Air Defence Force was intended for the defence of the population, troops and economically and strategically important military and administrative-state facilities located on the territory of the country, against enemy air attack.
-Their organizational model was modeled on Soviet Army solutions, which resulted from their inclusion in the air defense system of the Warsaw Pact countries.
-OPK troops constituted an important element of the country's territorial defense forces, which also included units of land forces and the Navy.
+Their organization was modeled on the Soviet Armed Forces, and they were included in the air defence system of the Warsaw Pact countries.
+OPK troops constituted an important element of the country's territorial defence forces, which also included units of land forces and the Navy.

 The three Air Defence Corps were all established in 1957.